Suspension of Hunter Yelton

 A 6-year-old student, Hunter Yelton, was suspended around December 9, 2013 on allegations of sexually harassing a 6-year-old girl at Lincoln School of Science and Technology in Cañon City, Colorado.
 The two families dispute whether the contact was consensual.
-The school received widespread media attention and public criticism for suspending Yelton and for labeling the behavior as sexual harassment.
+The school – which said that Yelton's pattern of behavior met the school policy description of sexual harassment – received widespread media attention and public criticism for suspending Yelton and for labeling the behavior as sexual harassment.

 KRDO report

 Local station KRDO reported on December 9, 2013 that Hunter Yelton, a 6-year-old boy at Lincoln elementary school, was suspended from school on grounds of alleged sexual harassment of a 6-year-old female classmate.
 Yelton and his mother, Jennifer Saunders, stated that Yelton had been suspended for giving the girl a "harmless peck" on the hand and that Yelton and the girl had a crush on each other; Saunders said the girl was "fine with it" and that Hunter and the girl consider themselves "boyfriend and girlfriend."
 Yelton had gotten into trouble previously for kissing the same girl on the cheek, and for rough-housing.
 Saunders expressed fury in an interview and stated that, while what Hunter did might have been wrong, the school had overreacted: "Remove sexual harassment, remove it from his record.
 I'm going to stand up and fight for him because that's not the case, that's not what happened at all."